hudson-ayers/wcet-rs/README.md

 these longest paths requires additional tooling, such as verilator or a mechanism for converting LLVM IR to platform-specific assembly, and using published instruction timing for that assembly.
 Currently, this is future work.

+## Installation + Setup

+Using this tool requires installing several system packages which are necessary for Haybale - specifically a shared library version of boolector-sys and a shared library version of llvm-sys.

+Next, you must enter the tock submodule, and run `make` in the directory of the board you want to analyze.
+This may require additional installation steps, see the README of the Tock repository for additional information if `make` fails.
+This tool has been tested on the following boards:
+- Imix
+- Hail
+- Nordic Boards (nrf52840dk, etc.)
+- OpenTitan
+- Redboard Artemis Nano (simplest, good for getting started)

+Depending what board you select, modify `main.rs` so that the `bc_dir` variable contains the location of the target folder.
+Generally, for ARM boards the correct path is the one containing "thumbv7em-none-eabi", and for RISCV boards the correct path is the one containing riscv32-imc.

+Next, modify `main.rs` such that the `functions_to_analyze` vector contains a list of the names of all functions you want to find longest paths for.
+The `retrieve_functions_for_analysis()` function can be useful for isolating certain system calls or interrupt handlers for analysis.

+Finally, run the tool using `cargo run`.
+The results for each function will placed in a different text file in the root of the directory.
+For runs that fail, the results file will contain the error that led to the failure.